clockworksoul/smudge/README.md

 The emit counter is used to track how many times a broadcast must be send to other nodes in the network.
 When the emit counter gets below a certain, large negative, thresh-hold the broadcast is removed from the buffer.
 Only broadcasts with a positive emit counter will be send when they are selected.

 When Smudge is about to send a membership message it looks for the broadcast with the largest emit counter.
 If multiple broadcasts have the same emit counter value, one is arbitrarily chosen.
 The selected broadcast can have a negative emit counter.
-If the emit counter is larger then 0 Smudge adds that broadcast to the membership message that will be send.
-In any case the emit counter is lowered by 1.
+If the emit counter is larger then `0` Smudge adds that broadcast to the membership message that will be send.
+In any case the emit counter is lowered by `1`.

 When a broadcast is received from another node and that broadcast is already in the buffer it will be ignored.
-To achieve this the origin IP of the node that added the broadcast to the network is saved part of the broadcast.
+To achieve this the origin IP of the node that added the broadcast to the network is saved as part of the broadcast.

 ## How to build